 The Company has Stakeholders Relationship Committee under the provisions of the Companies Act, 2013.
-The Committee functions under the Chairmanship of Dr. Sudhir Kumar Goel.
-Mr. Ashok Sharma and Ms. Aruna Bhinge are the other Members of the
+Mr. Ashok Sharma, was the member of the Committee till 31st August, 2023 and w.e.f.
+1st September, 2023 the Committee was reconstituted and functions under the Chairmanship of Dr. Sudhir Kumar Goel.
+Mr. Ramesh Ramachandran and Ms. Aruna Bhinge are other Members of the Committee.

-Committee.
 Mr. Ratnakar Nawghare, Company Secretary is the Compliance Officer of the Company.
 The Stakeholders Relationship Committee resolves the grievances of security holders of the Company.